doublesecretagency/craft-googlemaps/docs/models/settings-model.md

 # Settings Model

 The Settings Model is a structural staple of most Craft plugins.
-It is not something you will generally need to interact with directly.
+It is generally not something you need to interact with directly.

-You can control the plugin settings by going to **Settings > Google Maps** in the control panel.
-For more information, see the documentation regarding [the plugin settings page...](/settings/)
+If you want to manage the plugin's settings, go to **Settings > Google Maps** in the control panel.
+For more information, see the documentation regarding [the plugin settings page...](/getting-started/settings/)

 ::: warning FOR EDGE CASES ONLY
-You will rarely need to call the Settings Model directly.
-It exists almost exclusively for internal use.
+You will rarely need to call the Settings Model directly, it is for internal use only.

 If you need to dynamically update the Google API Keys, take a look at the methods provided by the [API Service...](/services/api-service/)
 :::